Nexmo/nexmo-vapi-sensibo-integration/README.md

 # Nexmo Voice API and Sensibo AC Controller Integration

-A Rails application that provides your air conditioner unit with a voice.
+A Rails application that provides your air conditioner unit with a phone number.
 Call your air conditioner and get relevant information on its current state, and change its settings without needing access to any external mobile or web applications.

 * [Dependencies](#requirements)
 * [Installation and Usage](#installation-and-usage)